cjalmeida/gamma-config/docs/built-in-tags.md

 ### !expr

-Allows you to evalute arbitrary Python expressions, using the `eval()` built-in.
+Allows you to evaluate arbitrary Python expressions, using the `eval()` built-in.
 The default variables available are:

 -   `env`: a dict of the system environment variables
 -   `c`: a reference to the root config object